 Restaurants, swimming pools, and personal service businesses (body art and tanning) that are regulated by the health department are encouraged to fill out a self assessment form that will guide you through the requirements for your particular business.
 Please click on the links below to access the form.

-There are many options for testing, including drive-thru locations.
-For more information or to locate a testing location, click HERE
+There are many options for COVID-19 testing, including drive-thru locations.
+For information regarding who should be tested, types of tests, or to locate a testing location, click HERE

-For answers to questions regarding COVID-19 antibody testing, please click HERE.
-Bear River Health Department now offers COVID-19 antibody tests for a cost of $80.
+Bear River Health Department offers COVID-19 antibody tests for a cost of $80.
 Some insurance providers may reimburse you for the test.
 Please check with your insurance provider for coverage and reimbursement information.
 Antibody tests are by appointment only.
 Please call 435-792-6500 to schedule a time to visit us.